kreeger/python-rdio/readme.markdown

  * **Version 0.3**: All calls implemented; most of them are working properly.
 Some minor tweaking may need to be done here and there, but a majority of the work is done.
 Also, setuptools!
  * **Version 0.2**: Supports PIN authorization through Rdio's oAuth implementation.
 Added `current_user` call.
  * **Version 0.1**: Initial release.
 Includes data models, unauthenticated API call logic, and one call.

+## Disclaimer

+I don't work for [Rdio](http://rdio.com/).
+I'm just a nerd who loves Rdio.
+If someone from Rdio has any sort of objections to this package, be it naming or whatever, please contact me at `benjaminkreeger [at] gmail [dot] com` and we can totally work it out.